Line25 is reader supported. At no cost to you a commission from sponsors may be earned when a purchase is made via links on the site. Learn more

 Do you like bird patterns?
 If so then you will definitely love this colorful example.

 Meditahallucination can definitely grab one’s attention.
-The pattern is made out of a woman shape with a white dress with huge dots.
+The pattern is made out of a woman’s shape with a white dress with huge dots.

-This is yet another cool black and white pattern.
-This one is made out of men and women legs, using negative space to create the women’s legs.
+This is yet another cool black-and-white pattern.
+This one is designed to show both men’s and women’s legs, using negative space to create the women’s legs.